Fjf/Allen/configuration/readme.md

 algorithms.velo_estimate_input_size_t(             algorithms.velo_three_hit_tracks_filter_t(
 ```

-One can see the input and output parameters and properties of an algorithm by using the static getDefaultProperties method of algorithms.
+One can see the input and output parameters and properties of an algorithm by using the its `getDefaultProperties` class method.
 For instance:

 ```sh
 >>> algorithms.velo_calculate_number_of_candidates_t.getDefaultProperties()